Mohamed3nan/CompanionWindow/readme.md

 ## Installation
+Install the extension from the Chrome Web Store.

+1. Go to the Chrome Web Store and search for the extension.
+2. Click "Add to Chrome" to install the extension.

+Alternatively, you can install it manually:
 1. Clone or download the repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner